Michael Lesch

-Michael Lesch (June 30, 1939 – March 19, 2008) was a Jewish American physician and medical educator who helped identify an important genetic disorder associated with retardation and self-mutilation.
+Michael Lesch (June 30, 1939 – March 19, 2008) was an American physician and medical educator who helped identify an important genetic disorder associated with intellectual disability and self-mutilation.
 This disease is now known as the Lesch–Nyhan syndrome.
 In the mid-1960s when the syndrome was discovered, Lesch was a research associate working at the Laboratory of General and Comparative Biochemistry at the NIH National Institute of Mental Health in Bethesda, Maryland.
 William Nyhan, a pediatrician and biochemical geneticist, was his mentor.
 Lesch was 30 years old when he discovered the disease.

 Lesch completed his medical training at Johns Hopkins in the Osler Medical Service in 1964.
-While at Hopkins he earned the distinguished honor of President, Alpha Omega Alpha, The Johns Hopkins University Chapter.
+While at Hopkins he earned the distinguished honor of president, Alpha Omega Alpha, The Johns Hopkins University Chapter.

 Biography

 Michael Lesch was born in 1939 in Queens in New York City.
 He attended Columbia University, attaining Phi Beta Kappa during his junior year and graduating summa cum laude, before entering medical school at Johns Hopkins School of Medicine.
 After receiving his medical degree, Lesch became an internist and specialized in cardiology.

 In the 1970s Lesch distinguished himself early on in Boston, Massachusetts, at the Peter Bent Brigham Hospital and the Harvard Medical School.
-In 1971-72 he was appointed Chief Resident at the Brigham Hospital.
-Between the years of 1974–1976, he became an Associate Professor of Medicine at the Harvard Medical School and the Director of the S.A.
+In 1971-72 he was appointed chief resident at the Brigham Hospital.
+Between the years of 1974–1976, he became an associate professor of medicine at the Harvard Medical School and the director of the S.A.
 Levine Cardiac Center at the Peter Bent Brigham Hospital.